almoghaimo/yedidim-bot/README.md

 Make sure you have the following installed:

-- node: Node.js at least version 8, we recommend using https://github.com/creationix/nvm to manage the versions locally
+- node: Node.js at **version 8**, we recommend using https://github.com/creationix/nvm for linux or https://github.com/coreybutler/nvm-windows for windows to manage the versions locally
 - yarn: https://yarnpkg.com/lang/en/docs/install/ (**You need to use yarn, don't use NPM, it will not work**)
 - expo-cli: https://docs.expo.io/versions/latest/introduction/installation#local-development-tool-expo-cli
 - XCode or Android Studio: depending on which platform you want to run the project